Xaan1506/Apnacollege-demo/README.md

 # Apnacollege-demo
-THIS IS MY FIRST DEMO
+THIS IS MY FIRST DEMO.
 AUTHOR- Gyanam Talukdar